Give It Back

-The Disabled Children's Partnership (DCP), in partnership with the Sun newspaper, is asking the Government to give back the £434 million shortfall in funding for social care for disabled children and their families.
+The Disabled Children's Partnership (DCP), in partnership with the Sun newspaper, is calling on the Government to give back the £434 million of support owed to disabled children and their families.

 Parent carer Vickey has written to the Chancellor asking him to Give it Back.
-Add you name to her letter: https://secure.mencap.org.uk/en-gb/give-it-back
+Add you name to her letter and help us get 20,000 signatures: https://secure.mencap.org.uk/en-gb/give-it-back

 Please watch the film.

-The DCP asked parents how this lack of support affecting their lives.
+The DCP, formed by Contact, asked parents how this lack of support affecting their lives.
 More than 3,400 parents completed the survey.
 The shocking results reveal the full impact that a lack of services have on families with disabled children:

 - Only 4 per cent of parent carers feel they get the right support to safely care for their disabled children.